David & Carolyn Crow

 USS Kidd (DD-661) # Baton Rouge

-After a brief stop at Walmart, it’s an American icon and a must do, not really but we were surprised by the range of products available, in a small town for a charger cable we found ourselves crossing the impressive Louisiana Airborne Memorial Bridge, also known as the Atchafalaya Basin Bridge, which at just over 29 kms long, elevated and split is very impressive and on into Lafayette.
+After a brief stop at Walmart—another American icon and, supposedly, a must-do (not really, but we were genuinely surprised by the range in what felt like a small town, given we were only hunting a charger cable)—we found ourselves crossing the impressive Louisiana Airborne Memorial Bridge, also known as the Atchafalaya Basin Bridge.
+At just over 29 km long, elevated and split, it’s one of those stretches of road that makes you sit up and take notice.
+Then it was on into Lafayette.

-Being in Louisiana we felt we needed to try some cajun and/or creole food and Bon Temps Grill was recommended to us so into an Uber and off we went.
-We spent a very pleasant evening, with Carolyn enjoying Gumbo and David Fried Gator, while being entertained by a young Lafayette singer song writer named Abi Claire.
-The restaurant was fairly quiet and Abi introduced herself to us later in the evening and was amazed when we told her we had just seen Stevie Nicks in San Francisco and in absolute awe when we mentioned we’d seen Bowie live, twice!
+And because we were in Louisiana, we figured we had to do the Cajun/Creole thing properly.
+Bon Temps Grill came highly recommended, so we called an Uber and made a night of it.
+Carolyn went for Gumbo, David tried Fried Gator, and we spent a very pleasant evening being entertained by a young Lafayette singer-songwriter named Abi Claire.
+The restaurant was fairly quiet, so later on Abi introduced herself.
+She was amazed when we told her we’d just seen Stevie Nicks in San Francisco—and completely gobsmacked when we mentioned we’d seen Bowie live… twice.

 Louisiana Airborne Memorial Bridge also known as the Atchafalaya Basin Bridge